nucypher/zerodb/docs/source/index.rst

     A theoretical physicist, cosmologist,
-    author and Director of Research at the Centre for Theoretical Cosmology within the University of Cambridge, Stephen William Hawking resides in the United Kingom.
+    author and Director of Research at the Centre for Theoretical Cosmology within the University of Cambridge, Stephen William Hawking resides in the United Kingdom.
     >>> import transaction
     >>> db.remove(from_uk[0])
     >>> transaction.commit()